 I am happy to share with you my personal Growing Dome experiences.
-In response to a recent question about where to place the Southern Burner Heater inside the Growing Dome… you place it so the hot air is blowing on the water tank.
+In response to a recent question about where to place the Southern Burner Heater (Update: Southern Burner closed in 2019) inside the Growing Dome…you place it so the hot air is blowing on the water tank.
 This allows the tank to become a greater thermal heat mass radiating back the warmth into the space.
 If you just try to heat the air it loses that warmth very rapidly.

 I purchased my 26′ Growing Dome in June of 2007, less than 60 days after working here.
 I’ve gardened since I was about 10 years old with my grandfather in Missouri, and have had some type of garden for most of my life.
 Here in Colorado the soil is AWFUL, very little organics to it and the big joke is that we have 120 days of growing season, but unfortunately those days aren’t consecutive!
 When I saw what the Domes could actually bring to harvest, I was sold immediately.